 toilets and greywater systems it is important from both a water-saving and public health perspective

-that they be fitted properly.”
+that they are fitted properly.”

 Water-wise usage has been at the forefront of our member’s training for many years now.
 Also, the

 working relationship that we have with many of the manufacturers ensures that we’re able to access

 the most up-to-date technology, as well as provide input into future designs.”
 Mr. Kimlin says

 consumers should also be aware of the legality of devices they fit into their homes.

 “Just as there are legal guidelines controlling the way plumbers do their work, there are also legal

 guidelines controlling the products they install.
 All plumbing fixtures and fittings must meet stringent

 manufacturing guidelines before they are approved for use in Australia.
 This ensures they actually do